loquaz/jaya-currency-converter/README.md

 ## GOAL

-This project aims is to expose an API that does the currency conversion.
+This project aims is to expose an API that does currency conversion.
 To do this, we use the Exchange rates API built by the European Central Bank and hosted at https://api.exchange rates api.io.

 ## HOW TO USE